-In 2010, our trustees unanimously approved participation in the Georgia Private School Tax Credit Program.
+In 2010, our trustees unanimously approved participation in the Georgia Private School Tax Credit Program - also known as GOAL.
 The Lovett community now has the opportunity to redirect their Georgia tax liability to support independent school education—and specifically a Lovett education!
 Your participation in this program can help us offer need-based scholarships to new Lovett students at a time when financial need is at an all-time high.

 Georgia sets aside tens of millions of dollars in tax credits for Georgia residents and C Corporations that donate funds to qualified Student Scholarship Organizations (SSOs) each year.
 The SSOs, which are nonprofit organizations, then grant scholarships for current public school students and kindergarten students to attend Georgia’s private and independent schools, such as Lovett.
 Lovett has partnered with an SSO called GOAL to administer this special scholarship program.
 A Lovett constituent would make a donation to GOAL, designating Lovett as their recipient, in exchange for a tax credit.
 That donation, in turn, would become a scholarship grant for a student to attend Lovett.

 New, incoming students who are currently enrolled in a public school or any rising kindergarten students are eligible to receive these funds, provided that they qualify for need-based financial aid at Lovett.
 The Lovett School Admission Office distributes the monies raised through this program as part of their Financial Aid service.